zamicol/zamicol.com/pages/words.md

 # Turing Fungible 2025/01/13
 A process that can run on a Turing machine can run on any Turing machine.
 That process is Turing fungible.
+Any process that can run on a Turing complete machine is Turing fungible.

 The human brain appears to be Turing fungible.
 https://x.com/Zamicol/status/1878840511286632744